-Temperature measurement in combustion processes is quite complex.
-The selection of suitable measuring equipment, the positioning of the measuring points and the interpretation of the measurement results in the interaction of the operating conditions, the fuel, the supply of combustion air and reducing agent already poses a great challenge to the experts for the optimization of the combustion process.
+Temperature measurement in thermal recycling processes is quite complex.
+The selection of suitable measuring equipment, the positioning of the measuring points and the interpretation of the measurement results depending on the operating conditions, the fuel as well as the supply of combustion air and reducing agent is a great challenge for the experts to optimize the combustion process.

-Much is based on empirical knowledge and less on physically deducible evidence.
+Much of this is based on empirical knowledge and less on physically deducible evidence.
 The origin of the fuel and thus the type and composition has a considerable influence on combustion.

-If, in addition, an inadequate and unreliable measuring technique is used to record the temperature at the relevant measuring points, mathematical models and adaptive control systems cannot really function either.
+If, in addition, an inadequate and unreliable measurement technology is used to record the temperature at the relevant measuring points, mathematical models and adaptive control systems cannot really function either.